sufiyan-syed0921/market-validation-fsy/survey/README.md

 To supplement the **product review analysis/LINK**, we fielded a survey to over 300 flight simulation enthusiasts and owners of competitor yokes.
 To address RQ1, respondents were asked (Q9):

-*"Do you find the smoothness and feel of the pitch axis an issue in your current yoke? (select all that apply)"*
+>Do you find the smoothness and feel of the pitch axis an issue in your current yoke? (select all that apply)

 with possible answers of: